dlech/KeeAgent/HACKING.md

 If `msbuild` is not present, change `tasks.json` to us `xbuild` instead.

-### Building KeeAgent in Xamarin Studio (Linux/MacOS)

-* Get the code:

-        git clone git://github.com/dlech/KeeAgent

-* In monodevelop:
-    * In Edit > Preferences... > Projects > Build, check the box that says *Compile the project using MSBuild/Xbuild*.
-In newer versions, this option is not there (it is set per project in the project options).
-You must restart Monodevelop after making this change.
-    * Open the `KeeAgent.sln` file.
-    * Expand `SshAgentLib` project and right-click on *References*.
-Select *Restore NuGet Packages*.
-    * Close and re-open the solution if it still says that BouncyCastle is missing.
-    * Should be good to build and run now.

 ### Building KeeAgent from the Command Line (Linux/MacOS)

 * Make sure you have mono (>= v3.2.x)